ECB to turn stimulus taps back on to prop up ailing economy

 So the ECB is likely to exempt banks from part of this charge by introducing a multi-tier deposit rate.

-While this option would give an immediate boost to banks, critics argue it would only be small and would disproportionately benefits banks in France and Germany.
+While this option would give an immediate boost to banks, critics argue it would only be small and would disproportionately benefit banks in France and Germany.

 The ECB announces its rate decision at 1145 GMT, followed by Draghi’s news conference at 1230 GMT.